 Colorado State University – Pueblo, Pueblo Community College, Academy of Medical & Health Science

 No matter what your interests, Pueblo is a great and affordable Colorado college town.
 The often-sunny weather and high desert climate make Pueblo an ideal place to enjoy the outdoors.
 Many of Pueblo’s college-aged residents partake in hiking, cycling, kayaking, fly fishing, golfing, and skiing — when they’re not studying, of course.
-The cost of living is a whopping 32% lower than the typical Colorado town.
-Students can save money on things like housing, which is 29% lower than the national average.
-Utilities are 14% lower than the national average.
-Students’ hard-earned cash can be used on the more fun things.
+The cost of living is a whopping 42% lower than the typical Colorado town.
+Students can save money on things like housing, which is 20% lower than the national average, and use their hard-earned cash for much more fun things.

 Colorado Mesa University, Western Colorado Community College

-Cost of Living: 0% lower than the national average; 17% lower than the state average
+Cost of Living: 2% higher than the national average; 29.5% lower than the state average

 University of Northern Colorado, Aims Community College, Academy of Natural Therapy